 At the core, real-time technology is the sending (publishing) and receiving (subscribing) of data “as it happens” in real life.
 Information or data is sent and presented in milliseconds.
 So what are some examples of a real-time app?
 Here’s a couple, with gifs!

-When someone sends you a message in a chat app, and you receive that message on your phone, or you get a push notification, that notification or message is received in ‘realtime.’
+When someone sends you a message in a chat app, and you receive that message on your phone, or you get a mobile push notification, that notification or message is received in ‘real time.’

 The next question is, why does PubNub exist?
-To make realtime happen, devices are sending little tiny packets of data to one another in under a 1/4 second (which is considered realtime speed).
+To make real-time happen, devices are sending little tiny packets of data to one another in 1/10 second or less (which is considered real-time speed).

-Now that you understand what PubNub does, check out the PubNub Use Cases page, and see some real world examples of realtime technology in use.
+Now that you understand what PubNub does, see some real world examples of real-time technology in use.
 Or if you want to get started right away, sign up for a free account and head over to our short Quick Start Tutorial to get going.